IsrC11/MAYA/README.md

 >[!IMPORTANT]
 >It is essential to ensure our dataset contains the following information:
 >1.
-Smiles notation
+Smiles notation: Molecular representation
 >2.
-Identifier
+Identifier: Unique molecule identifiers
 >3.
-Activity or property values
+Activity or property values: Quantitative or categorical data for analysis
 >
->Depending on the user's interests, it is possible to select specific descriptors and dimensionality reduction thecniques to use.
-By setting variables as True or False, users can enable or disable their calculation.
+>Users can customize the analysis by enabling or disabling specific descriptors and dimensionality reduction techniquese via Boolean parameters (e.g., True or False) Detailed instructions and examples are available in the documentation.

 #### Example of usage
 ```markdown